b-lev/Python-Setup/README.md

 <p align="center"><img src="images/commit.jpg?raw=true" width="50%"></p>

-# Running black, isort, and flake8 in VSCode
+# Running black, flake8, and isort in VSCode

 This is a great set of tools.
 And you have the option of running them when you are done with a project, intermittently while you code, or as much as possible.
 It turns out that the best option is to run them as much as possible.
 But no one wants to save a file and then switch to the terminal, run the three commands, and then switch back to the editor.
 That's terribly inefficient.

-Let's instead of configure vscode to run the three tools each time we save our source code.
-Now, VSCode makes this a little intimidating because there isn't a menu option to do it.
-So we'll need to take a few steps.
+Let's instead of configure vscode to run black and flake8 tools each time we save our source code.
+Below we'll configure vscode to run isort, it's a little more challenging.

+## Black and flake8
 First, if you haven't already, install the "python extension".
 One way to do that is to visit [this page](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and click the green install button.

-There are a few tutorials for doing this online, but I don't know that they are helpful for beginners.
-If you know what you are doing already, and you are comfortable messing around with JSON, then probably you are experienced enough to find these tutorials.
-(Just search for "isort black vscode").
-Let's get this working without the chance of breaking your installation of vscode.

 One thing you should do to get started is to check that vscode can run python for you.
 From the "Terminal" menu at the top, select "New Terminal".
 You should end up with a prompt: a powershell prompt if you are windows, and a terminal prompt if you are on windows or linux.
 From the prompt, run python just as you did outside of vscode.
 It should work just the same.
 (If not, something is wrong.
 For example, if you opened this terminal and then installed python, perhaps close the vscode terminal and try again.)